Liothyronine is a special type of prescription-grade thyroid hormone, it’s also the most powerful thyroid medication that exists.

 This leaves a huge majority of patients symptomatic even after taking certain medications.

-The concurrent use of T3 to existing SSRI's and other antidepressants may therefore be a viable option for many patients who are considered "treatment resistant".
+The concurrent use of T3 to existing SSRIs and other antidepressants may, therefore, be a viable option for many patients who are considered “treatment-resistant” (13).

 But what about patients already on thyroid medication but still suffering from depression?

 I’ve mentioned previously that T3 is the active thyroid hormone in the body and it seems that the total amount of T3 in brain tissue may influence depressive symptoms (as well as other factors).

 Switching from T4 thyroid medication such as levothyroxine to liothyronine, or simply adding some T3 to their existing T4 medication, has been shown to improve mood and neuropsychological function (14).

 One study showed that when patients switched from taking T4 medication to T3 medication they showed an improved mood, an increase in sex hormone binding globulin (likely indicating better thyroid absorption and function), and a slightly higher pulse rate.